CCRI-Cyberknights/stemday_2025_takehome/challenges_solo/07_ExtractBinary/README.md

 ## 🏁 Flag Format

-When you find the flag, it will follow this format:

-**CCRI-AAAA-1111**
+All flags follow the official structure:

+**`CCRI-AAAA-1111`**

-Replace `AAAA` and `1111` with the correct code.
+Replace `AAAA` and the numbers with the correct values you uncover.

----

-💡 Use forensic reasoning and methodical exploration.
-The flag is there — the trick is finding it in the noise.
+Then enter the flag into the website to verify your answer.